Changing the Color or Material of a Single Wall in Home Designer

 To change the color or material of a section of wall vertically

-3. After you have placed the break points on the wall to create separate wall segments, use the instructions above to change the material on just that section of the wall.
+2. After you have placed the break points on the wall to create separate wall segments, use the instructions in the sections above to change the color or material on just that section of the wall.

 A floor plan view showing where the break wall tool was used

-You can also select the Material Painter tool in a 3D View.
+You can also navigate to 3D> Material Painter> Material Painter in a 3D view to restore the default material.

-2. In the Select Material dialog that appears, check the Use default material box, then click OK.
+2. In the Select Material dialog that appears next, check the Use default material box, then click OK.